SlexAxton/node-538/README.md

 # 538

-A command line util to get the latest presidential polling odds from fivethiryeight.com
+A command line util to get the latest presidential polling odds from [fivethiryeight.com](http://projects.fivethirtyeight.com/2016-election-forecast/)

+*DISCLAIMER:* I have nothing to do with fivethirtyeight and this is not endorsed or supported by them and may break at any time if they change anything about their website.

 ## Installation